What Are NSE and BSE in the Stock Market?

 Benchmark IndexNIFTY 50SENSEX

-Trading PlatformFully electronic from inceptionTransitioned from physical to electronic
+Trading PlatformFully electronic from inceptionPhysical to electronic (since 1995)

 Listed CompaniesOver 2,000Over 5,000